facebookexperimental/Recoil/docs/docs/api-reference/core/atom.md

 ---

 - `options`
-  - `key`: required.
-A unique string used to identify the atom internally.
+  - `key`: A unique string used to identify the atom internally.
 This string should be unique with respect to other atoms and selectors in the entire application.
-  - `default`: required.
-The initial value of the atom.
+  - `default`: The initial value of the atom.

 Most often, you'll use the following hooks to read the value of atoms: